 To support various members of our Swift community, we have created specific community groups for developers to connect with others who have similar experiences and backgrounds.
-The first two community groups are Women in Swift and Black in Swift.
+The available community groups are Women in Swift, Black in Swift, and Pride in Swift.
 These are private, moderated support spaces on the Swift Forums.

 If you’re interested in joining one of these groups, please message @diversity-work-group on the Swift Forums, and briefly answer the following questions:

 - Which community group(s) would you like to join?